Mookie Betts Player Props: Dodgers vs. Diamondbacks

 Mookie Betts At The Plate

-- Betts is batting .300 with two doubles, a home run and five walks.
+- Betts is hitting .250 with two doubles, a home run and five walks.

-- Among qualifying hitters in MLB play, he ranks 70th in batting average, 32nd in on-base percentage, and 59th in slugging.

-- Betts is batting .375 with one homer during his last games and is riding a five-game hitting streak.

-- In five of six games this season, Betts has picked up at least one hit, including one game with multiple hits.
+- In five of seven games this year, Betts has picked up at least one hit, including one game with multiple hits.

+- He has homered in one of seven games, and in 3.3% of his plate appearances.

 - Betts has an RBI in one game this year.